RockefellerArchiveCenter/reading-room-manual/index.md

 #### Realia
 Realia requires advanced notice of 48 hours.
 The Head of Reference and the Head of Collections Management need to approve these requests.
 Follow up with Collections Management Team to determine if the item can easily be pulled.

-#### Ephemera
+#### Oversized Ephemera, Maps, Architectural Drawings, and Posters
-Retrieving ephemera is based on two factors: available space in the Reading Room and available staff to assist with pulling procedures.
-Two tables are needed for viewing most ephemera.
+Retrieving oversized material is based on two factors: available space in the Reading Room and available staff to assist with pulling procedures.
+Two tables are needed for viewing most oversized materials.
 If two are not available, call for the second room to be opened.
 If both Reading Rooms are full, contact the Head of Reference.
+Vault 107 may be used for reviewing oversized materials if a Reading Room is not available or if items are so large or fragile that transport is difficult or puts the items at risk.
+Researcher review of oversized items in Vault 107 should be arranged in advance, and any researcher must be accompanied and supervised by a staff member.
 Collections Management can be a resource for pulling the material if a second person is required.

 #### Audiovisual
 * Refer to Aeon Guides for the RAC (/S:/Inter-Office/Reference/Aeon Guides for the RAC) to find instructions for audiovisual requests.